USDevOps/mywechat-slack-group/chatbots/README.md

 - welcome message
 - geolocation

-TODO: add required docs, screenshots
+TODO: add docs for how to use, screenshots, and docs for how to maintain